ChenHua-Hsu/higgs_dna_tutorial/07_FinalFits/signal_modeling/README.md

 There are two options for which PDF to fit:
 * Sum of up to N Gaussians, where N by default is set to five.
-* Double Crystal Ball functions with an additional Gaussians
+* Double Crystal Ball functions with an additional Gaussian

 In this tutorial we will follow the steps to fit the sum of Gaussians.
 If in your analysis you choose to fit the DCB+Gaussian then you can skip the F-test and add the option `--useDCB` to the `--modeOpts` string when performing the Signal fit.